myfonj/logo.css/README.md

 #### Light

 The light variant of the logo.
-It uses white `#FFFFFF` as background color and black `#000000` as font color.
+It uses white `#FFFFFF` as the background color and black `#000000` as the font color.
 This logo should only be used on dark backgrounds to ensure accessibility.

 ### Background